samehjarour/youtube-video-analyzer-gemini/SECURITY.md

 ### 🔒 No Hardcoded Keys
 - **No API keys are hardcoded** in the source code
-- All sensitive credentials are managed through environment variables
+- All API keys are provided by users through secure input fields
-- The default API key (if available) is stored as `GEMINI_API_KEY` environment variable
+- Each user provides their own API key for maximum security and control

-### 🛡️ Environment Variables
+### 🛡️ User-Provided Keys
-- `GEMINI_API_KEY`: Default Gemini API key (configured by maintainer)
+- Users provide their own Gemini API key through Apify's secure input system
-- User-provided keys are handled securely through Apify's input system
+- API keys are marked as secrets and handled securely
+- No shared or default API keys - each user has full control

 ### 📋 Security Checklist
 - ✅ No exposed API keys in source code